 Importing PDF files.

 You can import PDFs of scholarly articles directly into Citavi.
-For each PDF, Citavi creates a new reference and searches for its bibliographic information using the DOI name.
+For each PDF, Citavi creates a new reference and searches for its bibliographic information using the DOI name or other ID, as long as one is present in the first five pages of the PDF.

 Importing a single PDF file